joaomdsg/go_island_adventure_challenge/challenges/README.md

 # Challenges 🌊

 Greetings Explorer!
-Let's have a quick chat before you go fourth to your first challenge. 🦜💬
+Let's have a quick chat before you venture fourth into your first challenge. 🦜💬

 Within each of these directories, you'll uncover the secrets of its challenge: